Singlife Account [Jun 2021 Update]: Is This Capital Guaranteed Insurance Savings Plan Worth It?

 From 1 July 2021, customers will also get to enjoy an additional 0.5% interest under this campaign.

 Simply sign up for a Singlife Sure Invest policy and fund a minimum of $1,000 in order to qualify.

 More details will be released on 1 July 2021.

 You will be able to apply for a Singlife Visa Debit card upon account opening.
 This card can be used worldwide with no additional FX fees and zero annual fees.

 For overseas transactions through the Singlife Card, there will be an option for you to either make your payment in Singapore Dollar or in foreign currency at the point of sale.

 Life Insurance Coverage

 There will also be a life insurance coverage element for Singlife Account.

-This means that upon death, up to 105% of your savings in your Singlife Account will be passed to your loved ones.
+This means that upon death, up to 105% of your account value in your Singlife Account will be passed to your loved ones.

-Here’s a more detailed explanation of the life insurance coverage in the event of death:
+Here’s a more detailed explanation of the life insurance coverage in the event of death or terminal illness: